-- Organize free time for young people with disabilities – recreational and therapeutic activity of swimming in a pool
+- Organize free time for young people with difficulties – recreational and therapeutic activity of swimming in a pool

 - Connect young people with difficulties from the mentoring program with their mentors/students

-- Increase the level of visibility and needs of the target group in the public of Primorsko-goranska County and beyond
+- Increase the level of visibility and sensitize the public to the needs of the target group in the Primorsko-goranska County and beyond

 Who participates in the activity?

-- a) Young people with disabilities – NEET (8-15 young people per year)
+- a) Young people with difficulties – NEET (8-15 young people per year)

 - Young unemployed people who have completed secondary education and who are currently outside the education and training system